-Cindy Evans, Accounts Receivable and Billing Clerk, joined Greenbrier Valley Physical Therapy in 2003.
-As well as specializing in accounts receivable and billing, she is also our Human Resources director.
+Cindy Evans joined Greenbrier Valley Physical Therapy in 2003.
+As well as specializing in accounts receivable and billing, Cindy also manages our licensure as well as our electronic records.
 Cindy is a native of Ronceverte, WV.
 She graduated from Greenbrier East High School and attended Greenbrier Community College.
-Outside of work, Cindy enjoys boating, biking, camping and other outdoor activities with her family.
+Cindy enjoys boating, biking, camping, and other outdoor activities with her family.

 Kevin, a West Virginia native, earned a BS in Education from Virginia Tech in 1985 and an MA in Health from Morehead State University prior to obtaining Master’s and Doctorate Degrees in Physical Therapy from Baylor University.
 In addition, Dr. Workman is board certified in Clinical Electrophysiology, (ECS), becoming one of the few physical therapists in the country with this distinction.
 Kevin’s professional experience includes active duty service in the U.S. Army at Fort Bragg, NC, from 1987-1992 where he participated in Operation Desert Storm and attained the rank of Captain.
 He served as Clinical Director of Morgantown Physical Therapy Associates prior to founding Greenbrier Valley Physical Therapy in Lewisburg, WV, in 1996.
 Kevin is a nationally certified athletic trainer and volunteers a significant portion of his time and resources to provide sports medicine services to area school and youth sports programs.
 Kevin and his wife, Pamela, have four sons.